-This column reflects any aggregate increase in actuarial present values of accumulated benefits during the relevant fiscal year for the NEOs under the Willis Towers Watson Pension Plan, the Towers Watson SERP (through July 1, 2017, when it was frozen) and the Willis Pension Plan.
-Any increase in actuarial present value was determined using assumptions that are the same as those used in the Company's financial statements for the fiscal year ended December 31, 2018, except that retirement is assumed to occur at the earliest unreduced retirement age for the NEOs and no pre-retirement terminations or deaths are assumed to occur.
+This column reflects any aggregate increase in actuarial present values of accumulated benefits during the relevant fiscal year for the NEOs under the Willis Towers Watson Pension Plan, the Towers Watson SERP

+(through July 1, 2017, when it was frozen) and the Willis Pension Plan.
+Any increase in actuarial present value was determined using assumptions that are the same as those used in the Company's financial statements for the fiscal year ended December 31, 2019, except that retirement is assumed to occur at the earliest unreduced retirement age for the NEOs and no pre-retirement terminations or deaths are assumed to occur.

-The earliest unreduced retirement ages are age 64 for Mr. Jones and age 65 for Mr. Burwell.
+The earliest unreduced retirement ages are age 62 for Mr. Hess and age 65 for Mr. Burwell.
+The earliest unreduced retirement ages for Mr. Gunn are age 60 in the Willis Pension Plan and age 65 in the Willis Towers Watson Pension Plan.
 The earliest unreduced retirement age for Mr. Haley and Mr. Wickes are their current ages because they were over the plan's unreduced early retirement age at the end of the fiscal year.

-The pension values for each of the NEOs decreased during the year except for Mr. Burwell, who was a new participant to the plans in 2018.
-Under the rules governing this disclosure, when an NEO's pension value decreases, the value shown in the table is \$0, with the actual decrease disclosed in a footnote.
-The decreases in the actuarial present values for Messrs.
-Haley, Jones and Wickes for fiscal year 2018 were \$417,434, \$3,088 and \$133,754 respectively.
-These decreases can primarily be attributed to increases in the assumed discount rates used to determine the value of benefits during 2018.
-The rates changed from 3.59% to 4.25% for benefits from the Willis Towers Watson Pension Plan, 3.18% to 3.77% for the Towers Watson SERP and from 3.55% to 4.20% for the Willis Pension Plan.
-The discount rate changes decreased the actuarial present value amounts by \$396,695 for Mr. Haley, \$36,617 for Mr. Jones and \$169,427 for Mr. Wickes.
+The pension values for each of the NEOs increased during the year.
+The increases in the actuarial present values for Messrs.
+Haley, Burwell, Wickes, Hess and Gunn for fiscal year 2019 were \$181,015, \$27,888, \$183,306, \$532,742 and \$62,356 respectively.
+These increases are attributable to a number of factors.
+The discount rates used to value benefits decreased during fiscal 2019 from 4.25% to 3.31% for benefits from the Willis Towers Watson Pension Plan, 3.77% to 2.72% for the Towers Watson SERP and from 4.20% to 3.21% for the Willis Pension Plan.
+The assumed lump sum interest rate to determine the value of benefits under the Towers Watson SERP for Mr. Hess decreased from 3.25% to 3.00%.
+In addition, the form of payment assumptions for the Willis Towers Watson Pension Plan and the Willis Pension Plan were updated as a result of an experience study completed in 2019.
+The assumption changes described above increased the actuarial present value amounts by \$194,442 for Mr. Haley, \$3,789 for Mr. Burwell, \$139,654 for Mr. Wickes, \$328,996 for Mr. Hess and \$32,752 for Mr. Gunn.
 The actuarial present value from the Willis Towers Watson Pension Plan also decreased for Messrs.
-Haley and Wickes due the passage of time by \$69,319 and \$12,907 respectively since they are beyond their unreduced early retirement age.
-The passage of time increased the actuarial present value of benefits for Mr. Jones by \$10,785.
-The NEOs accrued additional benefits in the Willis Towers Watson Pension Plan during 2018, which increased the present values by \$48,580 for Mr. Haley, \$19,606 for Mr. Burwell, \$22,764 for Mr. Jones and \$48,580 for Mr. Wickes.
-Since Mr. Burwell had no accrued benefits as of the end of fiscal year 2017, the change in discount rate and passage of time had no impact on the present value of his accrued benefits.
+Haley and Wickes due the passage of time by \$62,782 and \$5,703 respectively since they are beyond their unreduced early retirement age.
+The passage of time increased the actuarial present value of benefits by \$834 for Mr. Burwell, by \$167,671 for Mr. Hess and by \$11,604 for Mr. Gunn.
+The NEOs accrued additional benefits in the Willis Towers Watson Pension Plan during 2019, which increased the present values by \$49,355 for Mr. Haley, \$23,265 for Mr. Burwell, \$49,355 for Mr. Wickes, \$36,075 for Mr. Hess and \$18,000 for Mr. Gunn.